Moody's (MCO) Receives a Hold from Raymond James

 Moody’s (MCO) Receives a Hold from Raymond James

-Moody’s has an analyst consensus of Moderate Buy, with a price target consensus of $320.00.
+Currently, the analyst consensus on Moody’s is a Moderate Buy with an average price target of $324.00.

 See today’s analyst top recommended stocks >>